inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 -- Jane Wagner
 HUMAN REPLICAS  inserted into VATS of NUTRITIONAL YEAST ...
 Real softw engineers don't bug programs, they verify correctness.
-This process doesn't necessarily involve execution of anything on a computer, except perhaps a Correctness Verification Aid package.
+This process doesn't necessarily involve  of anything on a computer, except perhaps a Correctness Verification Aid package.
 "If you want to travel around the world and be invited to speak at a lot of different places, just write a Unix operating system."